Chapter 1 : radiance

 It’s not like he hadn’t tried to tell her.
-He had tried nearly every day, or at least he used to.
-Now he was just tired, so very tired of the constant rejection.
+But now he was just tired, so very tired of the constant rejection.
 He was tired, so he gave up.
 Not on her - never on her.
 He just gave up on being the one who would have her forever.
 But he would never give up on his love for her.

 He always drove her insane.
 She couldn’t take it anymore, the way he would just sit there, all suave with his devil-may-care attitude.
 She swore he was doing it on purpose.
 He did everything on purpose.
 He even breathed on purpose.
 To get under her skin, most likely.
 It was just the way he was.
-And she knew that he was doing this on purpose as well - he was doing it to get to her, payback for all those years of ego bruising rejection.
+And she knew that he was doing this on purpose as well - he was doing it to get to her, payback for rejecting him all those years ago.

 He knew.
 He had to know.
 He had to know that she had finally decided to give in to him.
 She was making it so obvious for him; he’d have to be completely blind not to see it.
 Of course, he did have those glasses...